Dr. Horrible's Sing-Along Blog: Cast

 Several colleagues of Joss Whedon have cameo roles in the series.
 Marti Noxon, an executive producer on Buffy the Vampire Slayer, portrays a newsreader alongside Buffy and Angel writer David Fury.
 Buffy and Angel writers Doug Petrie and Drew Goddard cameo as supervillains Professor Normal and Fake Thomas Jefferson, respectively.
-Jed, Joss, and Zack Whedon all provide the singing voices of Bad Horse Chorus.
-Zack also plays the man who rolls the gurney with Penny on it out of frame, and Jed Whedon also appears as the supervillain Dead Bowie, while Maurissa Tancharoen and Stacy Shirk play superhero/supervillain groupies; Tancharoen also performs the background voice on "Everything You Ever".
+Jed, Joss, and Zack Whedon all provide the singing voices for the song Bad Horse Chorus.
+Zack also plays the man who rolls the gurney out of frame with Penny.
+Jed Whedon also appears as the supervillain Dead Bowie, while Maurissa Tancharoen, Steve Berg, and Stacy Shirk play superhero/supervillain groupies.
+Tancharoen also performs the background voice on the song Everything You Ever.